pedrosk/cap_linux_intro/Readme.md

+# CAP *NIX notes

+# brief history
-Unix started back in 1960.
+- Unix started back in 1960.
-First version of Unix OS came out in 1971.
+- First version of Unix OS came out in 1971.
-Bourne shell was born in 1975!
+- Bourne shell was born in 1975!

-In the summer of 1991 Linux Torvalds wrote his  first code of today is Linux.
+- In the summer of 1991 Linux Torvalds wrote his  first code of today is Linux.
-In the same year, Richard Stallman   pushed for open source and GNU was born.
+- In the same year, Richard Stallman   pushed for open source and GNU was born.

-1993 Slackware (became Suse)
+- 1993 Slackware (became Suse)
-1993 Few month later Debian.
+- 1993 Few month later Debian.
 It one of the most purest distributions out there +=> Ubuntu forks 2004 ; Mint in 2005

-1995 RedHat till today, is probably the most established Commercial Distribution (free forks/versions exist) - > Fedora (2003), CentOS
+- 1995 RedHat till today, is probably the most established Commercial
+- Distribution (free forks/versions exist) - > Fedora (2003), CentOS

-2000 -Gentoo  ->  Chrome OS (2011)
+- 2000 -Gentoo  ->  Chrome OS (2011)
-2002 -> Arch
+- 2002 -> Arch

-2013 Firefox Mobile OS
+- 2013 Firefox Mobile OS
-2012 Tizen OS -> used in TVs, Fridges, etc.
+- 2012 Tizen OS -> used in TVs, Fridges, etc.

 =====================================================
 A little bit about Microsoft
 founded in 1972 as a company